Inventory Turns as Decisive Competitive Edge

 The Goal Simulation Workshop

-Speaker BioDuncan Patrick is Executive Vice President of CMS Montera Inc. CMS Montera specializes in software and consulting that helps clients solve problems in Operations and the Supply Chain.
-Duncan’s business consulting career is focused on working with clients to assist them solve problems in operations and the supply chain related to lead times, the forecast, inventory, capacity, on time delivery, product development speed and market focus.
+Duncan Patrick is Executive Vice President of Montera.
+Montera is a global software and consulting company that helps manufacturers solve persistent operations and supply chain problems to accelerate productivity, revenue and profitability.
+Duncan works with clients to solve problems in operations and the supply chain related to lead times, the forecast, inventory, capacity, on time delivery, product development speed and market focus.
 Duncan holds an MBA degree from the Richard Ivey School of Business, Western University and a Bachelor of Commerce degree from The University of Calgary.
 Duncan is certified by the Theory of Constraints International Certification Organization in all aspects of TOC.
 In addition, Duncan is a Certified Management Consultant.

 Duncan Patrick